Pardue, Tammie Jeanene Caudle

-May 31, 1972 - April 17, 2020 Tammie Jeanene Caudle Pardue, 47, passed away on Friday, April 17, 2020 at her home.
-She was born in Virginia on May 31, 1972; daughter of the late Gary Caudle and Mildred Mullis Caudle.
-Tammie loved taking care of her family.
-Survivors in her husband; Jamie Pardue, her two daughters; Kara Pardue and Samantha Pardue (Frank Martin), sister; Kim Andrews (Bobby) and a brother; Keith Caudle (Vickie).
-She was preceded in death other than her parents, a sister; Lois Ann Caudle.
-A service will be held at a later date.
-Memorial may be made to one's choice.
+May 31, 1972 - April 17, 2020 HAMPTONVILLE - Tammie Jeanene Caudle Pardue, 47, passed away on Friday, April 17, 2020 at her home.
+She was born May 31, 1972 in Virginia to the late Gary Caudle and Mildred Mullis Caudle.
+Tammie loved her family and taking care of each of them.
+Surviving are her beloved husband, Jamie Pardue; her two daughters, Kara Pardue and Samantha Pardue (Frank Martin); sister, Kim Andrews (Bobby) and a brother, Keith Caudle (Vickie).
+In addition to her parents, she was also preceded in death by her sister, Lois Ann Caudle.
+A Memorial Service will be held at a later date.
+The family requests that Memorials may be made to the donors choice.
 Online condolences may be made at www.gentryfuneralservice.com.
 Gentry Family Funeral Service in Yadkinville is serving the Pardue family.
+Gentry Family Funeral Service of Yadkinville

 Most Popular